John Dixwell: Exile, later life, and death

 Along with other exiles, Dixwell initially settled in the German town of Hanau, a well-known refuge for political and religious dissidents.
 With Royalist agents actively seeking to kidnap or assassinate those regicides still at large, several decided Hanau was too exposed.
 At some point, Dixwell moved to Switzerland, before sailing for New England in early 1665.
 He spent the next two years in Hadley, Massachusetts, where he briefly shared lodgings with two other regicides, William Goffe and Edward Whalley.

 Unlike his two companions, who were known to be in New England, no warrants were issued for Dixwell, since the authorities had been unable to trace him and assumed he had died.
 He settled in New Haven, Connecticut in 1670, using the name "James Davids" and pretending to be a retired merchant.
 He remained committed to his republican views, writing ‘the Lord will appear for his people...and there will be those in power again who will relieve the injured and oppressed’.
 Although some of his neighbours suspected Dixwell was a fugitive, he lived quietly with his wife and children, and only revealed his true name just before he died on 18 March 1689.

 Legacy

 Dixwell was laid to rest in the Old Burying Ground behind the Center Church on New Haven Green.
 The original monument is still visible, with a larger one added later.
 Various towns in New England have streets commemorating Dixwell, Whalley and Goffe, including Hadley and New Haven.
-Dixwell appears briefly in British author Robert Harris’s 2022 novel Act of Oblivion, which depicts the flight of Whalley and Goffe across New England.